 Unless you’ve been living under a rock for the past few years, you’ll know gin is having a very longgggg moment!
-With 2020 well underway, this spirit is showing no signs of slowing down so with its popularity soaring, Luxe Bible thought we better undertake the painstaking job task of tasting ALL of these gins (and a few others which didn’t make the cut) all in the name of finding you a list of The Coolest Gins of 2020.
+With this spirit showing no signs of slowing down and with its popularity continuing to soar (home bar measures are the best right?!), Luxe Bible thought we better undertake the painstaking job task of tasting ALL of these gins all in the name of finding you a list of The Coolest Gins of 2021.
 Let’s be-GIN.

 58 Gin – Apple and Hibiscus

 A relatively new discovery for Luxe Bible, we’ve fallen in love with 58 Gin Apple and Hibiscus who say their gin is made from the heart.
 Through straight forward sourcing and simple techniques, 58 Gin based is beneath the railway arches in Haggerston, uses sustainable ingredients, and during lockdown, dedicated their business to making hand sanitiser.
 Anyway, enough about how awesome they are, what about the gin?
 Well aside from having one of the most beautiful bottles we’ve ever seen, the apple and hibiscus with its pink hue, tastes of sweet juicy apples and floral hibiscus notes is also free from artificial sugars and sweeteners.
 It’s fresh, and balanced without being overpowering, and has a delicious smooth finish.
 Botanicals include pink grapefruit, angelica and vanilla and we loved drinking ours with tonic and a slice of citrus.
 Available from their very cool website 58Gin priced at £34 for a 70cl bottle, 43% ABV.